She Said

 The inciting incident occurs at 16 minutes when Jodi receives a tip about Harvey Weinstein's pattern of sexual harassment at Miramax.
 The rumor has circulated for years but no one has been able to prove it.
 This disrupts the ordinary flow of assignments and introduces the central investigation..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Jodi and Megan commit to the investigation fully, despite knowing it will consume months of their lives and face enormous resistance.
+This indicates the protagonist's commitment to Jodi and Megan commit to the investigation fully, despite knowing it will consume months of their lives and face enormous resistance.
 They make the active choice to pursue Weinstein, understanding they're crossing into dangerous territory for their careers and sources., moving from reaction to action.

 The Collapse moment at 96 minutes (75% through) represents the emotional nadir.
 Here, A key source withdraws from going on the record due to fear and legal pressure, threatening to collapse the entire story.
-The reporters face the possibility that despite months of work, they may not be able to publish without more named sources willing to risk everything., shows the protagonist at their lowest point.
+The reporters face the possibility that despite months of work, they may not be able to publish without more named sources willing to risk everything., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 104 minutes initiates the final act resolution at 80% of the runtime.
 The reporters synthesize their evidence and realize they have enough corroboration through documents and multiple sources to publish responsibly.
 A source finds courage to go on record, inspired by knowing others are doing the same.
 The decision is made to publish., demonstrating the transformation achieved throughout the journey.